 NA (Not Applicable) is used in scenarios in which the AAMC’s model for setting the SES Disadvantaged Indicator is not statistically reliable, including:

-- Applicant is not a U.S. citizen or permanent resident
+- Applicant is not a U.S. citizen or permanent resident.

-- Applicant was unable to provide parent data
+- Applicant was unable to provide parent data.

-- Applicant’s parent(s) are deceased or the applicant is not sure if the parent(s) are deceased
+- Applicant’s parent(s) are deceased, or the applicant is not sure if the parent(s) are deceased.

-- Parent(s) completed highest level of education outside of the United States and are not legal residents of the United States
+- Parent(s) completed highest level of education outside of the United States and are not legal residents of the United States.

 Unknown is used in scenarios in which the SES Disadvantaged Indicator cannot be determined because parent occupation is listed as Military, Homemaker, Other Occupation, Don’t Know, or Not Applicable.

-What does AMCAS send to medical schools?
+What does the AMCAS program send to medical schools?

-- Mailing Label Data: This data includes preferred name, mailing address, phone, e-mail address, state of legal residence, and other selected key data elements.
+- Mailing Label Data: This data includes preferred name, mailing address, phone, email address, state of legal residence, and other selected key data elements.
 This information is intended to give schools the opportunity to contact applicants interested in their program(s).

 - Electronic File of Select Applicant Data: This is abridged application data that is made available to medical schools via SFTP.
 Some of the data included in this file transfer are applicant biographic information, schools attended, coursework, GPAs, MCAT scores, and contact information.

-- Electronic File of All Application Data: This application data represents the complete set of data an applicant has submitted to AMCAS or data submitted by another in support of the applicant's application.
+- Electronic File of All Application Data: This application data represents the complete set of data an applicant has submitted to the AMCAS program or data submitted by another in support of the applicant's application.
 All data in such applications is considered final unless changes are later sent to the schools.
 Application Data is transmitted electronically via the AMCAS Applicant Data Interchange (ADI) to all designated medical schools in near real time.

 - Change Reports: These reports will be compiled and delivered electronically to schools each week.
 These reports reflect changes to selected key data for previously verified applications.